What are common reasons for health insurance claim denials?

 If you need an expedited appeal, the provider should check the claim appeal form for an option to expedite your appeal and explain why you need a quick review of the appeal.

-What should be done when insurance denies a procedure and says it wasn't medically necessary?
+What can you do if insurance denies a procedure and says it wasn't medically necessary?